cheminfo/nmrium-docs/docs/10_general/20_list/20_list_of_spectra.md

 # List of Spectra

 On the right side of the workspace, various areas are available in an expandable menu.
-Click on the Spectra field.
+Click onto the field Spectra.
 The measured nuclei (e.g. ¹H, ¹³C, etc) are displayed in the opened field.
-The spectra are grouped in nucleus.
+The spectra are grouped in nuclei.
 Click on a nucleus to find the 1D and 2D experiments associated with it.

 To hide all spectra press the icon "hide all spectra".
-To show all spectra, press the icon "show all spectra".
+To show all spectra, press the icon "**show all spectra**".

 ![Hide spectrum](./Hide.gif)